 The South Africa General Equilibrium (SAGE) model is a macro-economic computational general equilibrium (CGE) model that describes the national economy not only in monetary flows but also in the physical flow of energy (e.g., measured in PetaJoules), such that these flows match those of the SATIM model’s projected energy balances.
 As a CGE model SAGE is a full sector representation describing production and purchase of intermediate and end-use commodities across the economy.
 Labour and capital as primary economic drivers are endogenously modelled.
 Labour is typically modelled through separate labour markets in four groups according to level of education-based skill categories: 1. primary or less, 2. middle-school, 3. completed secondary, and 4. tertiary educated.
 Key outputs of the SAGE model are sectoral growth, employment by educational category, growth in household income and expenditure, and the national balance of payments.

-schematically depicts the linked models.
+Figure 2-1 schematically depicts the linked models.
 The SATIM and SAGE models are linked in a way that retains the best features of both models, i.e., one that captures detailed energy investment options, as well as detailed information on economic structure and behaviour.
 Within our linked framework, SATIM computes a least-cost energy system investment pathway based on forecasted demand and fossil fuel prices from SAGE.
 SAGE replicates energy investments and the full set of energy prices from SATIM, and then revises its GDP forecast and fuel price forecasts, which are used by SATIM to re-determine future energy demand and run a new least-cost energy system pathway.
 Iteration is continued until economic growth converges in both models.

 Figure 2-1: Illustration of the iterative exchange of data between the energy and economic model of SATIMGE